 • Place the Probe/Mini Tip inside the cheek area to one side.
 Have the individual touch it with the tip of his tongue.
 Repeat to the other side.
 Go back and forth several times to simulate lateralization.

 I hope you find these tips helpful!
-For more exercises using the Z-Vibe for speech, feeding, biting/chewing, and more, check out my book Tips & Techniques for the Z-Vibe and Z-Grabber.
+For more Z-Vibe exercises for speech, feeding, biting/chewing, and more, check out my book Tips & Techniques for the Z-Vibe and Z-Grabber.